ethanw4/Ethan_BluestampPortfolio/index.md

 # First Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/MAaRaNteI0c?si=KQu6bAZFjkO3p2qe" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Accomplishments: I finished uplaoding the code, wiring the servos and buttons, and mounting everything within the frame.
+Accomplishments: I finished uploading the code, wiring the servos and buttons, and mounting everything within the frame.
 All servos can operate independently or in unison to execute maneuvers, making the movements more accurate.

 Surprises: What has been surprising is the use of buttons to actuate single servos, which makes doing simple maneuvers like moving upward somewhat cumbersome.
 I'll reprogram the code in order for each button to perform a maneuver with multiple servos actuated(eg moving up, moving down, banking left, banking right).
 This would make faster changes in direction possible, because with the current button programming, different keybinds are required in order to complete maneuvers, making changes in direction take longer.